 Audi e-tron GT

 Building on Porsche’s hard work with the Taycan is Audi’s take on the large premium EV, the e-tron GT.
-As its name suggests, the GT takes a more laid-back approach with its shared underpinnings.
-So far, the range is far more limited than that of the Porsche, with only two models available that equate roughly in terms of power and performance to the 4S and Turbo, priced between £83k and £114k.
+Using the same J1 platform as the Taycan, the GT takes a more laid-back approach, as its name suggests.
+So far, the range is far more limited than that of the Porsche, with two models – the standard Quattro and the RS – that equate roughly in terms of power and performance to the Taycan 4S and Turbo.

 Tesla Model 3

 This was the car to take Tesla into the mainstream and so far it’s proved hugely popular, with the Model 3 knocking the BMW 3-series and Mercedes C-class off their premium midsize perch for European sales.
-In the UK the range comprises the £43k rear-wheel-drive Standard Range and the £50k all-wheel-drive Long Range and top dog £60k Performance model.
+That success is likely to continue with the introduction of a facelifted model later this year.

-And it’s the last of these that’s our pick of the Model 3s, with excellent get-up-and-go (0-60mph is dispatched in just 3.1sec) not just from a standstill but on the move too.
+As of now, our favourite version is the Model 3 Performance, with excellent get-up-and-go (0-60mph is dispatched in just 3.1sec) not just from a standstill but on the move too.
 It’s at this point you might be expecting us to complain about lack of driver involvement, but the Model 3 Performance is actually an engaging driver’s car.
-The steering, while lacking in feedback, is very quick, direct and accurate, and the chassis offers a degree of composure and refinement that’s very impressive, if not as ultimately capable as those of BMW’s M3 and Alfa Romeo’s Giulia Quadrifoglio.
+The steering, while lacking in feedback, is very quick, direct and accurate, and the chassis offers a degree of composure and refinement that’s very impressive.
+The build quality could take a much-needed step up for this year’s update, too.

 Kia and Hyundai entered the EV car game early with various little runarounds such as the Soul and Niro, but the EV6, its first ground-up effort, has made a much bigger impact.
 This midsized family EV is part SUV, part saloon car and part hatchback, yet its confused form is irrelevant given its all-round excellence.
 Available with either a single or dual-motor set-up, the EV6’s best asset is its completeness.